sushmaakoju/cs-830/readme.md

 - All my communications regarding this course have been through official channels only.
 For verification of this or any other matter related to my academic contribution, please contact me directly at sakoju2014@gmail.com.

-- I have not authorized third parties to make inquiries about my performance or contributions in this course to the instructional team.
+- I have NOT authorized third parties to make inquiries about my performance or contributions in this course to the instructional team and I did not engage in any academic conversations from this instructional team due to aforementioned situations.

-- I maintain documentation of my actual coursework and contributions.
-Any characterizations of my work that differ significantly from this documentation may warrant clarification through appropriate academic or legal channels to ensure accurate representation.
+- **I maintain documentation of my actual coursework, professional communications and contributions.
+Any mischaracterizations of my work that differ significantly from this documentation may warrant clarification through appropriate academic or legal channels to ensure accurate representation.**

 ### Note about authorship